-Types of Business Debt
+The 4 Most Common Types of Debt

 Another example is a loan used to buy a new computer system to manage accounts receivable and inventory.
 This would also be a term loan with payments coming out of the company’s cash flow.

-Banks look for this debt/equity ratio to provide a margin of security in the case of loan defaults.
+Banks look for this debt-to-equity ratio to provide a margin of security in the case of loan defaults.
 This ratio becomes especially important when a large portion of a company’s assets are already pledged as collateral for secured loans.

-High credit card payments, even at minimum amounts, can lead to a high debt-to-income ratio.
+For instance, high credit card payments, even at minimum amounts, can lead to a high debt-to-income ratio.
 If lenders see that you have a lot of credit card debt with high payments, they will have more concerns about how you will handle your company’s debt obligations.

 On the other hand, low credit card debt is more reassuring to lenders.
 In the worst case, you could use credit cards to make payments if the business was not generating enough cash flow on its own operations.

-How Types of Debt Affect Credit Scores
+How Different Types of Debt Affect Credit Scores and Loan Access

 As a rule, if you borrow money to buy something that increases your net worth or will have future value, that’s good debt.
-A mortgage on a home is an example of a good debt.

 A lender contemplating making a loan to your business will look favorably at your mortgage and payment history.